shuozhixu/CMS-EAM_2025/README.md

 - [3] Are the answers to the questions [1,2] dependent on the interatomic potential?

 for that, we will investigate MoNbTa, MoNbV, NbTaV, and NbVW using [a moment tensor potential (MTP)](https://github.com/ucsdlxg/MoNbTaVW-ML-interatomic-potential-and-CRSS-ML-model).
 This is done in [another project](https://github.com/shuozhixu/CMS-MTP_2025).
-We will also investigate NbTa, NbTi, NbV, NbTaTi, NbTaV, NbTiV, NbTaTiV, and NbTaTiVZr using [a modified embedded-atom method (MEAM) potential](https://doi.org/10.1016/j.commatsci.2024.112886) in [another project](https://github.com/shuozhixu/CMS-MEAM_2025).
+We will also investigate NbTa, NbTi, NbV, NbTaTi, NbTaV, NbTiV, NbTaTiV, and NbTaTiVZr using [a modified embedded-atom method (MEAM) potential](https://doi.org/10.1016/j.commatsci.2024.112886) in [a third project](https://github.com/shuozhixu/CMS-MEAM_2025).

 [A recent work](https://doi.org/10.3390/modelling5010019) calculated the GSFEs in CoCrNi, MoNbTa, HfMoNbTaTi, and HfNbTaTiZr.
 In that work, EAM potentials were used, and the SGC method was employed to build the CSRO structures.
 It was found that the CSRO lowers the GSFE in MoNbTa but increases the GSFEs in the other three alloys.
 Relatedly, while most work found that the critical resolved shear stress increases with CSRO, [Liu and Curtin](https://doi.org/10.1016/j.actamat.2023.119471) found the opposite in a Mo-Nb binary.